Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Adding toppings to a homemade pizza depends on what you like to eat.

-Although vegetables are mostly water, they can add flavor to the pizza and become a soggy mess if not treated correctly.
+Although vegetables are mostly water, they can flavor the pizza and become a soggy mess if not treated correctly.
 Generally, vegetable toppings should be placed underneath the cheese.

-Although certain vegetables contain more water than others, most vegetables are made up of water.
-Much of the vegetable’s toppings’ moisture evaporates when you pile them onto the cheese and bake the pizzas at a high temperature.
+Although certain vegetables contain more water than others, most vegetables are water.
+Much of the moisture in the vegetable toppings evaporates when you pile them onto the cheese and bake the pizzas at a high temperature.

 All the moisture generated when vegetables are layered beneath a layer of cheese and baked at a high temperature gets retained between the cheese and the sauce.